june07/sre-automation-exercise/README.md

 # Test
 There are two unit tests.
 One to test the download functionality by comparing the returned hash output of the downloaded file to the known hash.
 And a second the test that the actual parsing and statitics are correct by comparing program output to pre-computed output.

+Run the tests-setup.sh script first to download the Content files to the tests directory (they were too large to include in git)

 Testing can be run as follows:

 python3 -m unittest tests/main_test.py